 What is the philosophy behind Nigerian laws?

 Colonialists formed Nigeria by yoking hundreds of ethnic groups and kingdoms together, without their negotiation or consent.
-Nigerian laws derive from the Nigerian constitution, which was imposed by the same colonialists, and sustained by favoured politicians.
+Nigerian laws derive from the Nigerian constitution, which was imposed by the same colonialists, and sustained by their favoured politicians.
 The purpose of the colonial invasion of Africa was mineral resources and control of territories that would serve as markets.
 Their intention has remained access to resources for their pleasure and compensation of political allies, even at the detriment of the native owners.
 This emphasis on force and expanse in seizing mineral resources against legitimacy and common good highlights the HEDONISM behind the colonialists and the constitution they imposed on Nigeria.

 Nigeria does not have any philosophy, as “Nigerians have never agreed nor been given the chance to agree what Nigeria is.”
 The different ethnic communities have never agreed on how to collaborate in using what they have to produce what they need for sustenance and security.
 Instead, using military force, the politicians that replaced colonialists confiscate and export people’s mineral resources in exchange for consumerist finished goods.
 Hence, Nigerians have been living by the state of nature’s instinct of desperate survival on importation and western conformism.
 The unofficial hedonism makes many Nigerians to wildly search for resources to obtain and flaunt objects of pleasure as justification of good life.
 Then, the laws are sustained by the privileged for protecting their access to resources for more pleasure.